Lawmakers announce 'framework' on bill to keep gov't open

 Associated Press

-WASHINGTON (AP) — Lawmakers leading the negotiations on a bill to fund the federal government for the current fiscal year announced Tuesday they’re reached agreement on a “framework” that should allow them to complete work on the bill over the next week and avoid a government shutdown.
+WASHINGTON (AP) — Lawmakers leading the negotiations on a bill to fund the federal government for the current fiscal year announced late Tuesday they’ve reached agreement on a “framework” that should allow them to complete work on the bill over the next week and avoid a government shutdown.

 Congress faces a midnight Friday deadline to pass a spending bill to prevent a partial government shutdown.
 The two chambers are expected to pass another short-term measure before then to keep the government running through Dec.
 23, which will allow negotiators time to complete work on the full-year bill.